He has not left Me alone, for I always do the things that are pleasing to Him.

 John described Christ as, “the only begotten God who is in the bosom of the Father” (John 1:18).
 His meaning of “bosom” is clear in John 13:23.
 The disciple who Jesus loved was “in His bosom,” in His love.
 John called himself “the disciple whom Jesus loved” (John 20:2).
 In John 15:10, Jesus told us that we would abide in His love if we keep His commandments “If you keep My commandments, you will abide in My love, just as I have kept My Father’s commandments and abide in His love.”

 In his first Epistle, John wrote,

-My little children, I am writing these things to you so that you may not sin.
-And if anyone sins, we have an Advocate with the Father, Jesus Christ the righteous; and He Himself is the propitiation for our sins; and not for ours only, but also for those of the whole world.
 By this we know that we have come to know Him, if we keep His commandments.
 The one who says, “I have come to know Him,” and does not keep His commandments, is a liar, and the truth is not in him; but whoever keeps His word, in him the love of God has truly been perfected.
-By this we know that we are in Him:1 John 5:1-5
+By this we know that we are in Him:1 John 2:3-5